Peng-Rao/ACA_notes/main.typ

 == Instruction Performance
 One way to think about execution time is that it equals the number of instructions executed multiplied by the average time per instruction.
 Therefore, the number of clock cycles required for a program can be written as *CPI* is computed as:
 $
-  "CPU clock cycles" = "Instructions fora program" times "Average cycles per instruction"
+  "CPU clock cycles" = "Instructions for a program" times "Average cycles per instruction"
 $
 The term clock cycles per instruction, which is the average number of clock cycles each instruction takes to execute, is often abbreviated as *CPI*.
 $